-(c) Citizens’ initiative review shall be conducted in each statewide biennial election in which 1 or more measures will appear on the ballot.
+(c) Citizens’ initiative review shall be conducted for at least 1 ballot measure each statewide biennial election.
 Immediately upon the secretary of the commonwealth’s certification of the ballot measures that have qualified to be decided upon by the voters at the next statewide biennial election, the commission shall select the ballot measure or measures for which citizens’ initiative review shall be conducted.
-The commission shall issue a public statement explaining the rationale for its selection.
-If the commission determines that no ballot measures are appropriate for citizens’ initiative review, it may select no measures for that biennial election and shall issue a public statement explaining its decision.
+For each ballot measure selected, the commission shall issue a public statement explaining the rationale for its selection and a unique citizens’ panel shall be assembled and convened for deliberations.

-(d) No later than February first of the year of a statewide biennial election, the commission shall enter into a written agreement with a nonpartisan organization with expertise in nonpartisan public deliberation to conduct citizens’ initiative review.
-Such an agreement may span more than one statewide biennial election.
-Preference shall be given to Massachusetts-based organizations.
+(d) No later than February first of the year of a statewide biennial election, the commission shall contract according to nationally accepted standards with nonpartisan organization or organizations with expertise in delivery of nonpartisan public deliberation to conduct citizens’ initiative review, with preference given to Massachusetts based organizations.